Special Issues

 • Nicu Sebe (University of Trento)

-Special Issue on Human-Centred AI in Game Evaluation
+Special Issue on Human-Centred AI in Game Evaluation - Call for Papers

 Most games are consciously designed with a specific experience or vision in mind.
 Games are commonly designed for entertainment and competition purposes, but self-expression, social critique, targeted learning, knowledge discovery as well as physical and mental health are also valid design objectives.
 Determining whether an objective is fulfilled is often quite difficult due to the complexity of modern games and the variability of human responses.
 For this reason, games are commonly playtested before being published.
 However, playtests are expensive and time-consuming and not all aspects of the game can be evaluated to the full extent before it is published.